Nervosys/Botnix/docs/languages-frameworks/lisp.section.md

 - `lispLibs`: dependencies on other packages build with `buildASDFSystem`
 - `systems`: list of systems to build

-It can be used to define packages outside Nixpkgs, and, for example, add them into the package scope with `withOverrides`.
+It can be used to define packages outside Botpkgs, and, for example, add them into the package scope with `withOverrides`.

 ### Including an external package in scope {#lisp-including-external-pkg-in-scope}

-A package defined outside Nixpkgs using `buildASDFSystem` can be woven into the Nixpkgs-provided scope like this:
+A package defined outside Botpkgs using `buildASDFSystem` can be woven into the Botpkgs-provided scope like this:

 ```
 let